Dogs truly are man’s best friend. Read about some of the most loyal and faithful dogs around the world who refused to leave their owners’ gravesides.

 Labrador Retriever Hawkeye

-Hawkeye, a Chocolate Labrador, was best friend to Navy SEAL Jon Tomlinson when Tomlinson was killed in Afghanistan while protecting others.
+Rockford, Iowa Hawkeye, a, was best friend to Navy SEAL Jon Tomlinson when Tomlinson was killed in Afghanistan while protecting others.
 During Tomlinson’s funeral that was attended by over 1,500 friends, family, and military officials, Hawkeye got up and headed to the front of the crowd to lie next to Tomlinson, refusing to leave his side.
 Hawkeye now lives with one of Tomlinson’s best friends who also cared for Hawkeye during Tomlinson’s deployments.

 Akita Inu Hachikō

-Hachikō is remembered as a symbol of loyalty in his home of Japan and is fondly called chūken Hachikō, meaning Faithful Dog Hachikō.
-Every day, the Akita Inu would wait for Hidesaburō Ueno, his owner and a university professor, to return home at the Shibuya train station.
+Tokyo, Japan Hachikō is remembered as a symbol of loyalty in his home of Japan and is fondly called chūken Hachikō, meaning Faithful Dog Hachikō.
+Every day, thewould wait for Hidesaburō Ueno, his owner and a university professor, to return home at the Shibuya train station.
 In 1925, Professor Ueno passed away at work and did not return home on the train that day, but Hachikō continued to wait at the train station at the same time every day for almost ten years.
 A statue depicts Hachikō waiting for Professor Ueno outside the Shibuya Train Station.

 Skye Terrier Greyfriars Bobby